leetal/AWFileHash/README.md

 ## Requirements

-iOS7+ is required.
+iOS5+ is required.
+If using cocoapods, min version in podfile is iOS7.
 For PHAsset support iOS8+ is required.

 ## Usage/Examples
 ```objectivec